Flamehaven LogoFlamehaven.space

 Project path

-Best when the system cannot afford silent failure and needs explicit control, evidence, and escalation design.
+Best when the system cannot afford silent failure and needs explicit control and verification design.

-A founder-led blueprint for fail-closed logic, governance layers, audit artifacts, and verification surfaces.
+A founder-led blueprint for governance layers, fail-closed logic, and verification surfaces.

 • Governance and verification layer design